Pan de Muerto Traditional Recipe

 Pan de muerto coated with white sugar on a cooling rack.

 • If you want your Bread of the Dead to have a shiny and slightly crisp outside texture, make sure you brush them before baking with an egg wash made with 1 egg + 2 tablespoons water.
-You can also sprinkle with sesame seeds.
+You can also sprinkle it with sesame seeds.

 • The proofing time can vary depending on the temperature in your kitchen.
 My recommendation is to place the dough to proof inside the oven with the lights on to create a warmer environment.

-How To Eat
+How to Eat

 FAQ